zapfire88/1md034_students/checklist.md

 - [ ] Change the cursor when hovering over the order button
 - [ ] Adds margins to the sections and the order button
 - [ ] Add a border to the two sections
-- [ ] Create a header that palces an image behind the headline
+- [ ] Create a header that places an image behind the headline
 - [ ] Use a grid layout instead of tables for the burger selection section